Mohit Shrivastava logoMOHIT SHRIVASTAVAtechnology leader · builder · operatormohit@portfolio ~/careerdownload-cv

 Own product · 2026 · Solo

-Chat where tasks don't die — v3 rebuilt from scratch in ~20 days. iOS live on the App Store; Android closed beta on Google Play.
+Chat where tasks don't die — v3 rebuilt from scratch in ~20 days.
+Live in both stores — iOS on the App Store, Android on Google Play.

 Kotlin/ComposeSwiftUISupabaseCloudflareTypeScript